Tartar (horse): 1793: four-year-old season

 Before the start of the 1793, season the St Leger winner was sold and entered the ownership of Mr Leonard Jewison.
 He was still without an official name when he made his first appearance as a four-year-old at Newcastle-under-Lyme Racecourse on 2 July.
 Jewison's chestnut colt by Florizel contested a £50 race run in a series of four-mile heats with the prize going to the first horse to win twice.
 He won the first heat from Ruby and Highland Lass, and took the win when both his opponents were withdrawn from the second heat.
 On the following day Jewison's colt finished third in the first heat of another £50 race, but won the next two heats to win the prize from Virgin and Young Eclipse.
 On 20 August, Jewison's colt appeared as Tartar for the first and only time in a race at York.
 This was a "give and take" race in which horses were given a weight based on their height.
 Tartar, whose height was given as 14 hands 1 inch, started the 6/4 favourite but was withdrawn after finishing second in the first heat.
 Tartar's last race recorded race of 1793 was at Boroughbridge Racecourse on 2 October.
 He finished second, fourth and fifth in three heats of a £50 race won by Alexina.

 1794: five-year-old season

 On 13 June 1794 at Manchester Racecourse, Mr Thompson's five-year-old chestnut horse Toy finished second to Minimus in the first heat of an £80 race.
 According to the 1794 Racing Calendar, Toy was the horse formerly known as Tartar.

 Stud career

 Tartar was sold to Count Vorontsov, then a minister at St. James Court, and was exported to Russia along with the 1794 Derby winner, Daedalus.

 Pedigree

-Tartar was inbred 4 x 4 to the Godolphin Arabian, meaning that this stallion appears twice in the fourth generation of his pedigree.
+^ Tartar is inbred 4S x 5D x 4D to the stallion Godolphin Arabian, meaning that he appears fourth generation once on the sire side of his pedigree and fifth (via Regulus)^ and fourth generation once each on the dam side of his pedigree.